 Food quality: Breakfast is served from 7:30am–10.00am and consists of a fruit platter with fresh juice followed by eggs of your choice.
 You can request a morning wake up coffee if you order the night before.

 Lunch is served 12.00 midday–3:30pm.

 Dinner is served from around 7.30pm until 9.30pm.
-When we visited Echo Beach in December 2009 we enjoyed some tasty nibbles with pre-dinner drinks, followed by an avocado and crab tian, then fish kebabs with dauphinoise potatoes, and a delicious banana flambé and ice cream for dessert.
+When we visited Echo Beach in November 2013 we enjoyed some tasty nibbles with pre-dinner drinks, followed by crab cakes served with sweet chili sauce, then white snapper with dauphinoise potatoes, and a delicious passion fruit panna cotta for dessert.
 We thought the food was tasty, filling and imaginative.